What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Diet for normal hemorrhoids

-Fasting days for kidney disease
+Fasting days for kidney diseases

 Diet for atopic dermatitis

-Diet for a kidney cyst with nephrotic syndrome
+Diet for kidney cysts with nephrotic syndrome

-Juice therapy for diseases of the spine
+Juice therapy for spinal diseases

 Diet for acute bronchitis